Unveiling the Risks and Complications of Cosmetic Surgery – Ensuring patients make an Informed Decision

 Risks of Surgical Procedures

-There are certain additional hazards associated with surgery that may be relevant to some individuals.
-Because of the following factors, hazards and probable consequences have a higher risk rate:
+There are certain additional hazards associate with surgery that may be relevant to some individuals.
+The following factors can increase a patients risk of experiencing complications after surgery;

 - Allergies, sensitivities, or underlying health issues